18F/join.tts.gsa.gov/positions/logindeputydirect.md

 ## Role summary

 {% comment %}🔻🔻🔻🔻🔻{% endcomment %}
+Login.gov is the public’s one account for government, simplifying access to government benefits and services for members of the public by enabling them to reuse one secure account across government agencies, and improving the security of government systems by enabling agencies to leverage a shared technology service to provide strong authentication and identity verification services to their customers.

-The Login.gov Deputy Director (“Deputy”) is the primary advisor to the Login.gov Director on all matters pertaining to Login.gov delivery, strategy and program direction.
+The Login.gov Deputy Director is the primary advisor to the Login.gov Director on all matters pertaining to Login.gov.
 The Deputy’s primary responsibility is leading the Login.gov delivery organization to meet the goals set by the Login.gov program as a whole.
 In addition, in the Director’s absence the Deputy serves as Login.gov’s executive leader for overall Login.gov management and all matters pertaining to Login.gov, including delivery services, product development, policy development, and implementation of operating procedures, practices and management controls.

-The Deputy represents and speaks for the Director on Login.gov initiatives and services with senior GSA officials, other top-level executives from public and private industry, federal agencies, Congressional representatives, the news media and other public media outlets.
+The Deputy represents and speaks for the Director on Login.gov initiatives and services with senior GSA officials, other top-level executives from public and private industry, federal agencies, Congressional representatives, the media and other public outlets.

 ## Key objectives